Past Events

 Scheduled

-June 27, 1 to 2 p.m.
+Date and time: June 27, 2025, 1 to 2 p.m.

 In this talk, Dr. Baker will trace the development of membrane separation technology and suggest some still open applications where further developments are possible.